Physical thrombosis prophylaxis for partially mobile patients

 Round knitted clinical compression stocking for compression of the lower extremities, mainly for prevention of diseases of the venous system.

-- Physical thrombosis prophylaxis in immobile patients with increased risk of thrombosis (e.g. current venous disease, history of deep venous thrombosis) (3, 4)
+- Physical thrombosis prophylaxis in immobile patients with an increased risk of thrombosis (e.g. current venous disease, history of deep venous thrombosis) (3, 4)

 - Advanced peripheral arterial occlusive disease (if one of these parameters is present: ABPI < 0.5, ankle arterial pressure < 60 mmHg, toe pressure< 30 mmHg or TcPO2 < 20 mmHg on dorsum of foot)